 - Memory loss

-As with any opiate addiction, treating a Percocet addiction can be difficult—but there are many options.
-Percocet rehabilitation is similar to that for other prescription opiates, such as OxyContin or morphine.
+As with any Opiate addiction, treating a Percocet addiction can be difficult.
+But there are many options available.
+Percocet rehabilitation is similar to that for other prescription Opiates, such as OxyContin or Morphine.

-The most effective known treatment includes a medical detox, an isolated recovery environment and follow up with long-term support.
+The most effective known treatment includes a medical detox, inpatient treatment, and follow up with long-term support.

-Once a former addict is ready to reintegrate into society, he or she can find continuing support groups through outpatient treatment at one of the many successful treatment centers across the country.
+Once a former addict is ready to reintegrate into society, they can find continuing support groups through outpatient treatment at one of the many successful treatment centers across the country.